josmare/lang-simp/README.md

 tolerance = 2
 look_ahead= 40
 ```
-Then
-You can play with these values, and a new valid formula in the fields given for this purpose.
+Then you can play with these values, and a new valid formula in the fields given for this purpose.
 An easy formula example can be:

 ```